-CHEM 3424 Elements of Physical Chemistry 4 credits: 3 hours lecture, 3 hours laboratory
+CHEM 3424 Elements of Physical Chemistry

 Prerequisites: MATH 2255 and a minimum twelve hours CHEM courses Fundamental concepts of physical chemistry primarily for Biochemistry Option Chemistry majors and pre-professional students.
 Concepts will be presented utilizing basic calculus with applications to life processes and biochemistry.
 This course will not fulfill the Physical Chemistry requirements for the traditional Chemistry degree.
 Offered: Spring.